uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 * span .ecs-all-events
 * p .ecs-excerpt

-Want a better looking design?
-Check out [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq&utm_content=description)
+Want a better looking design without knowing any CSS?
+Check out [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-design&utm_content=description)

 = How do I include a list of events in a page template? = include echo do_shortcode("[ecs-list-events]"); in the template where you want the events list to display.

+== Screenshots ==

+1. After adding the plugin, add the shortcode where you want the list of events to appear in the page
+2. Events will appear in a list
+3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.4 =
+* Checks for whether The Events Calendar is installed
+* Additional filters
+* Improved design of shortcode help page

 = 1.3 =
 * Fixes issue with "viewall" showing the events twice